weewx/weewx/docs_src/upgrade.md

 paths are accepted.
 A relative path is considered relative to `WEEWX_ROOT`.
 Because this is _less restrictive_, it is not expected to affect any users.

+### Class `weewx.units.UnknownType` has been renamed

+Its name was too similar to `weewx.UnknownType`, so it has been renamed to `weewx.units.UnknownObsType`.
+It is very unlikely any users would be affected by this.

 ## Upgrading to V4.10